 European Medicines Agency (EMA) has defined RWD as “Health care related data that is collected outside of randomized clinical trials”.

-Federal Drug Agency (FDA) has defined RWD as “Data that is electronically generated and stored by medical institutions”.
+The FDA has defined RWD as “Data that are electronically generated and stored by medical institutions.”

 Please complete the following sentence:

-Research Initiatives like the Innovative Medicines Initiative GetReal Consortium (IMI-GetReal) focus on exploring policies and methodologies for applying real-world data in drug development.
+Research Initiatives such as the Innovative Medicines Initiative GetReal Consortium (IMI-GetReal) focus on exploring policies and methodologies for applying RWD in drug development.

 Summary

-Decision-analytics in healthcare depend on value-based and science-based requirements and fundamentals.
-Strategies like Multicriteria Decision analysis (MCDA) enable assessment depending upon various factors and criteria that can impact decisions.
-By implementing MCDA criteria, decision-based problem statements are structured to identify required elements that can impact the decision and fix useful guidelines for making decisions.
-Approval for use of a pharmaceutical drug is granted based on proof of efficacy-safety index.
-Efficacy-safety index can be derived from the data generated in clinical studies that often employ RCTs.
-RCTs provide an insight on the ‘effectiveness’ of the drugs prior to market launch.
-The notion of “efficacy-effectiveness gap” (EEG) refers to the existing pitfalls and supportive supplementary scientific evidence on efficacy and effectiveness.
+Decision analytics in healthcare depend on value-based and science-based requirements and fundamentals.
+Strategies such as MCDA enable assessment depending upon various factors and criteria that can impact decisions.
+By implementing MCDA criteria, decision-based problem statements are structured to identify required elements that can impact decisions and establish useful guidelines for making decisions.
+Approval for the use of a pharmaceutical drug is granted based on proof of the efficacy-safety index, which is derived from the data generated in clinical studies that often employ RCTs.
+RCTs provide insights into the effectiveness of drugs prior to market launch.
+The EEG refers to the existing pitfalls and supportive supplementary scientific evidence on efficacy and effectiveness.
 It is important to understand how this concept influences clinical and policy decisions.
-Conceptually HRQOL encompasses physical, social, and psychological spheres.
-Each sphere can be quantified subjectively using patient reports and perception or objectively using clinical diagnostic data.
+Conceptually, HRQOL encompasses physical, social, and psychological spheres.
+Each sphere can be quantified subjectively using patient reports and perceptions or objectively using clinical diagnostic data.
 HRQOL is measured to assess the effectiveness of an intervention.
 It is necessary to measure HRQOL because of clinical and policy issues.
-From a clinical perspective, it is important to evaluate the impact of care on the patient and status of patient health.
-HRQOL measures are used to oversee the change in health of the patients, prior to-, during and after the treatment, or intervention like surgery.
+From a clinical perspective, it is vital to evaluate the impact of care on the patient and the status of patient health.
+HRQOL measures are used to oversee the changes in the health of patients prior to, during, and after treatment or intervention such as surgery.

 Unit 5 – HTA in Benefit Package Design